 They’ll help you get a few more laps around trails and allow you to send it down your favorite descents without crushing your hopes and dreams on the way up the hill.

-On the other hand, Sausalito e-bikes are intended towards tamer riders who want to spend more time on the saddle, in spite of injuries, old age, or challenging terrain.
+On the other hand, Sausalito e-bikes are intended for tamer riders who want to spend more time on the saddle, in spite of injuries, old age, or challenging terrain.

 They’re ideal for commuting, cruising, and multi-surface exploring.
 Plus, the offering includes both step-over and step-through models, which is good news for riders who have trouble mounting and dismounting.